rstrong341/Jobs-in-Data/README.md

 # Jobs in Data
 ![](https://github.com/rstrong341/Jobs-in-Data/blob/main/images/Ven_Diagram.PNG)

-## Objective
+## Summary

-Helping students & data professionals to get an insight into the data job market to make informed job decisions based on locations, salary and job satisfaction
+The goal of this report was to help students & data professionals gain insight into the data job market to make informed job decisions based on locations, salary and job satisfaction.
+To accomplish this we found data webscrapped from glassdoor and cleaned it into a more manipulatable dataset.
+After that, we took a close look our data using vizulaization tools such as Matplotlib, Seaborn and Plotly.

 ## How to read
 View Data_Jobs_Cleanup.ipynb to view code for the cleaning of data